mWater/minimongo/README.md

 ### Upserting

-`db.sometable.upsert(doc, success, error)` can take either a single document or multiple documents (array) for the first parameter.
+`db.sometable.upsert(docs, bases, success, error)` can take either a single document or multiple documents (array) for the first and second parameter.

-*Note*: Multiple-upsert only applies to local databases for now, not RemoteDb
+docs is the document(s) to upsert.
+If bases is present, it is the base version on which the update is based.
+It can be omitted to use the current cached value as the base, or put as `null` to force an overwrite (a true upsert, not a patch)

 ### Resolving upserts